ten7/hosting-drupal-on-kubernetes/lab04_configuration.md

 Secrets aren't considered a part of a Deployment or a Statefulset.
 They are their own, independent definitions which must be created and managed separately.

 1. Using a text editor, create a new file `secrets.yml`.
-2. Edit the file to define a new Secret:
+2. Edit the file to define a new Secret.
+Use a **new** password of your own choosing.
+Do not use `drupal`:
 ```yaml
 apiVersion: v1
 kind: Secret